-We would like patients to complete an online form rather than simply phoning for an appointment.
-The form is then assessed by a Doctor, Nurse or Paramedic to decide the best way to provide care, or address your problem.
+Where possible, for routine medical problems and enquiries only, we are encouraging patients to complete an online consultation form rather than phoning or emailing us.
+The form is assessed by a doctor, nurse or paramedic for medical problems, or an appropriate member of staff for non-medical enquiries, to decide the best way to provide care, or address your problem.

-If this is not possible please phone the practice and a receptionist will ask you a few questions so we can prioritise urgent problems.
+If this is not possible, or your problem cannot wait for a routine response, please telephone the practice on (01363) 727111 and a receptionist will ask you a few questions so we can determine the urgency of your call.

-For real life-threatening emergencies such as those below – RING 999
+For life-threatening emergencies such as those below – RING 999

 - Chest pain (suspected heart attack)

 - Suspected stroke

 - Heavy bleeding or deep lacerations

 - Fluctuating levels of consciousness or completely unconscious